The baby name Knox was launched by a celebrity couple, but quickly became a mainstream favorite.

 Sixteenth century Scottish Protestant reformer John Knox is one of the best known bearers of the name, but he’s far from the only one.

-In fact, it’s a family name for actor Brad Pitt.
-His grandfather was Hal Knox Hillhouse – but we’ll get back to that in a minute.
+It’s a family name for actor Brad Pitt.
+His grandfather was Hal Knox Hillhouse – we’ll get back to that in a minute.

 FORT KNOX

 A fort is named in his honor.
 You’ve almost certainly heard of it.
 It’s home to the United States Bullion Depository – gold, heaps of it, all stored in a state-of-the-art vault.
 Thieves do their best to crack the safe in countless movies, television shows, and cartoons.
-(And at least sometimes in real life, too.)
+(In real life?
+Not so much.
+There’s never been a robbery of Fort Knox.)

 The association adds something to the name.
 There’s a certain Americana vibe, but it also implies something of immense value.